-In over 30 years of experience in emergency response, as a firefighter and trainer, I have developed a list of practical first aid supplies with the ideal quantities that will allow you to treat the expected number of victims that large earthquake may cause.
+I have more than 30 years of experience in the emergency response business as a firefighter and disaster response trainer.
+That experience has enabled me to develop a practical list of first aid supplies with the ideal quantities that will allow you to treat the expected number of victims that large earthquake may cause.

-First aid supply is the #1 priority when it comes to disaster preparedness.
-However, mass preparedness can be difficult especially if you don’t have any experience in real disasters.
+First aid supplies is your #1 priority when it comes to disaster preparedness.
+However, preparing for a mass casualty disaster can be difficult especially if you don’t have any experience with large scale emergencies.

-If you’ve only been guessing how much quantity do you need for each supply, then this tool will solve it for you.
+If you’ve only been guessing how much quantity do you need for each emergency item, then this tool will solve that problem for you.

-Check out our School Earthquake Preparedness Guide and Checklist, I've put together all the important things that matter to a school and help you to create a real world plan and response to an emergency.
+Check out our School Earthquake Preparedness Guide and Checklist, I've put together all the important first aid supplies that will make a real difference in a real disaster.

-What kind of injuries will you expect and how many people do you think will be injured?
+What kind of injuries could you expect and how many people do you think could be injured?

-As much as we want everyone to be safe without any injuries, a large earthquake will definitely do some damages.
-And the damage will depend on your building structure, furniture places, glasses hazards, and where the person is while the ground is shaking.
+As much as we want everyone to be safe without any injuries, a large earthquake will definitely do some damage.
+That damage will depend on your building structure, furniture placement, glass hazards, and where the person is while the ground is shaking.

-And as much as we want everyone to do “Drop, Cover, and Hold On” – there will still be people who will freak out and run and may injure themselves.
+And as much as we want everyone to do “Drop, Cover, and Hold On” – there will still be people who will freak out and run increasing their odds of becoming a victim.

-This is why it’s crucial to have first aid supplies available.
-You will expect minor injuries like scrapes, wounds, cuts, fractures, and even severe injuries like severe bleeding and shock that may lead to death.
+This is why it’s crucial to have sufficient first aid supplies available.
+You should expect minor injuries like scrapes, wounds, cuts, fractures, and severe injuries like severe bleeding and shock that may lead to death.

 Now, to help you decide how much you need, here’s our free Disaster Preparedness Calculator for Schools.
-It gives you an instant result of the ideal quantity of supplies you need based on the number of people in your school.
+It gives you instant results for the ideal quantity of supplies you need based on the number of persons at your school.

 Now, if you want to build your own disaster first aid kit, here’s how:

-First Aid Kit Supply Computation For Every 150 persons
+First Aid Kit Supply Calculation For Every 150 persons

-To make it easy for you, we are suggesting to get these items for every 150 persons.
+To make it easy for you, we are suggesting these items for every 150 persons.